Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/03_CheckPostingHistory.md

 ![Posting history](../../Assets/Screenshots/RetailSuiteWarehousing/PostingHistory/PostingHistory.png "[Posting history]")

 1. Enter the product name or SKU to filter the posting history by product.
-You can find out the product name or SKU in the *Basic data* sub-tab of the respective product in the *Quick posting* tab, see [Basic data](../UserInterface/01a_QuickPosting.md#basic-data).
+You can find out the product name or SKU in the *Basic data* tab of the respective product in the *Quick posting* tab, see [Basic data](../UserInterface/01a_QuickPosting.md#basic-data).

     > [Info] As soon as you have typed three characters, a context menu with matching suggestions is displayed.